Analyzing Spot Diffraction Pattern¶

 if solz.sum()>0:

-line = (kikuchi[solz])[0]
+line = (holz[solz])[0]

 plt.axline( (line[0], line[1]), slope=line[2], color='b', alpha=0.5, label='SOLZ')

-for line in kikuchi[solz]:
+for line in holz[solz]:

 plt.axline( (line[0], line[1]), slope=line[2], color='b', alpha = 0.5)